-3.37.
-A person who has been authorized by the SFC under Section 4B, 4C, 4D or 4E should submit a new application to the SFC if he wishes to continue to hold or control the excess positions after the expiration date of the initial authorization.
-The new application should be submitted to the SFC no later than two months prior to the expiration date of the initial authorization.
-If the SFC does not grant any further authorization for the excess positions, the person will be required to close out the position in excess of the prescribed limit upon the expiration date of the initial authorization.
+3.26.
+A person who has been authorized by the SFC under Section 4(5) or 4(6) should submit a new application to the SFC if he wishes to continue to hold or control the excess position after the expiration date of the initial authorization.
+The new application should be submitted to the SFC no later than ten business days prior to the expiration date of the initial authorization.
+If the SFC does not grant any further authorization for the excess position, the person will be required to close out the position in excess of the prescribed limit upon the expiration date of the initial authorization.